Professor, Entertainment Art/Animation

 While studying for a BFA in Art at Edinboro University of Pennsylvania, Chuck explored traditional and Stop Motion Animation.
 This love for film and animation led Chuck to the USC School of Cinema and Television where he completed his MFA in Film Production.

-In addition to his traditional skills, Chuck is well versed in a variety of digital animation and art creation applications; from Photoshop to Painter, to Flash, After Effects and Maya.
+Chuck is well versed in a variety of digital animation and art creation applications; from Photoshop to Painter, to ToonBoom, Flash, After Effects and Maya.
 Exploring various applications of digital animation toolsets, Chuck’s animated films have explored both 2D Digital and 3D Digital technology; to date, Chuck’s award winning animated short films (Roland’s Trouble, Exact Change Only, and Oliver’s Treasure) have screened in over 90 festivals all around the world

-Since joining the Cal State Fullerton Visual Arts faculty in 2002, Chuck has been instrumental in the redesign of the Entertainment Art/Animation Concentration.
-Responsible for developing and teaching the Three Dimensional Digital Animation curriculum, Chuck also designed a new course of study founded on narrative animation and storytelling practice and principles.
+Since joining the Cal State Fullerton Visual Arts faculty in 2002, Chuck has been instrumental in the development of the Entertainment Art/Animation Concentration.
+Responsible for developing and teaching the Three-Dimensional Digital Animation curriculum, Chuck also designed a course of study founded on narrative animation and storytelling practice and principles.
 Commissioned by Autodesk to develop curriculum for their 2010 Animation Academy, Chuck authored and illustrated over 400 pages of material devoted to 3D Digital Character Creation, covering everything from modeling through texturing, rigging, and animating.